eldigital/jqajax_core2/README.md

 ## Installation

-1. Add this line to your application's Gemfile:
+1) Add this line to your application's Gemfile

       gem 'jqajax_core2'